 Once students complete their degrees at Richmont, they are encouraged to join the Richmont Alumni Association to remain connected to fellow Richmont graduates and foster a network for professional and spiritual development.
 Alumni reunions are held annually in the fall in conjunction with continuing education (CE) workshops throughout the year.
-Other alumni events are sponsored throughout the year, including both social and CE-related functions.
-Alumni are informed about Richmont events through the website at www.richmont.edu/upcoming-events, the semiannual Connecting newsletter, and the monthly Alumni Update e-newsletter.
+Other alumni events are sponsored throughout the year, including both social and CErelated functions.
+Alumni are informed about Richmont events through the website at www.richmont.edu/events, the semiannual Connecting newsletter, and the monthly What's Happening at Richmont Alumni e-newsletter.

 Richmont's website features a password-protected Alumni Association Membership Directory in which members' contact information is listed, along with their practice specializations, to assist in networking and referrals.
 A founding membership to the Alumni Association is \$50 for the most recent graduating class.
 A basic membership also is available for \$30.
 Annual renewal fees do apply.
-Alumni can establish new memberships, renew their memberships, and locate additional information online: https://richmont.edu/events.
+Alumni can establish new memberships, renew their memberships, and locate additional information online.